gszep/thesis/viva/README.md

-# Inference of Bifurcations Between Phenotypes
+# Inferring Bifurcations Between Phenotypes

 This is an interactive presentation in Julia that utilises the package [Pluto.jl](https://github.com/fonsp/Pluto.jl).
 Once installed, run Pluto with the following commands: